 Admitting to myself that I can’t figure diabetes out is tough, but to avoid asking for help with something so serious is arrogant and just plain foolhardy.

-In waking up to the changes I needed to make, the first thing I needed to do was to level with my doctor.
-There’s no point in relying on an expert for advice, and then hobbling that person with incomplete or misleading information.
+In waking up to the changes I had to make, the first thing I needed to do was to level with my doctor.
+There’s no point in relying on an expert for advice and then hobbling that person with incomplete or misleading information.

 For someone who always likes to put his best foot forward the prospect of coming right out and admitting that you’ve been living like a fool is daunting, but I knew that if I was serious about making a clean break from the mistakes of the past, I’d need to be completely transparent with my doctor.

 I’ve been seeing Dr. G for about 3 years and she is, without a doubt, the best doctor I have ever had.
-I immediately liked her on at first appointment, and after many visits she has become more than my doctor, she is a trusted friend.
+I immediately liked her at my first appointment, and after many visits, she has become more than my doctor, she is a trusted friend.

 By contrast, my previous doctor, though obviously competent and mildly pleasant, was largely aloof, and I never really felt a connection with him.
 I cannot imagine having a conversation with him like I knew I was going to have with Dr. G.